Skip to Content

 Cooking from scratch doesn't necessarily mean doing every single step by hand yourself.
 You can buy "convenience foods" that are good quality, natural, and organic that can save you time.

-7) Make Ahead Spice Mixes
+7) Make Ahead Mixes

 If you have certain favorite meals that use a lot of dried herbs and spices for seasonings, you can prepare your own spice mixes to save time.
-Following your recipe, you can measure out the amounts of spices (either enough for one serving or a larger amount in bulk) and label it with the name of the recipe when the time comes to cook you’ll have them all ready to go.
+Following your recipe, you can measure out the amounts of spices and put them in a jar and label it with the name of the recipe when the time comes to cook you'll have them all ready to go.
+You could do the same thing with dry ingredients for baking, too.
+That way when the time comes to bake you could have the dry ingredients all measured out and ready to go and all you would need to do is to add the wet ingredients.

-10) Don’t Try to Do it All
+8) Don't Try to Do it All

 I think this might be the most important tip because the real food lifestyle doesn't have to be all or nothing!
 If you can't cook every single meal from scratch, then that's perfectly fine.
 Just do whatever you can, and every little bit helps.